 If you live in a council property you can find out more about energy efficiency on the Berneslai Homes website.

-If you or anyone else you know is struggling to pay their fuel bills have a look at our information on help with fuel bills.
+If you or anyone else you know is struggling to pay their fuel bills have a look at our information on help with fuel bills or contact us for advice.

 Council flexible eligibility – statement of intent